HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 A median of desktop pages request 11 third-party resources compared to 10 first-party requests.
 This difference increases as we move up to the 90th percentile as 33 requests on mobile pages are first-party but the number goes up to 34 for third-party requests for the mobile pages.
 Clearly, the number of third-party resources requested is always one step ahead of the first-party ones.
 Irrespective of the performance and reliability <a hreflang="en" href="https://css-tricks.com/potential-dangers-of-third-party-javascript/">risks that requesting third-party resources brings</a>, the usage seems to favor third-party scripts, which could be due to the <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/critical-rendering-path/adding-interactivity-with-javascript">useful interactivity features</a> that it gives to the web.

-This is where one has to put their 'performance-nerd' cap on, and ensure that using third-party scripts <a hreflang="en" href="https://csswizardry.com/2017/07/performance-and-resilience-stress-testing-third-parties/">doesn't result in losing control over the performance of the page,  or the main thread getting bloated</a> with too much JavaScript being transferred by <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript">loading these scripts better</a>.
+This is where one has to put their "performance-nerd" cap on, and ensure that using third-party scripts <a hreflang="en" href="https://csswizardry.com/2017/07/performance-and-resilience-stress-testing-third-parties/">doesn't result in losing control over the performance of the page,  or the main thread getting bloated</a> with too much JavaScript being transferred by <a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript">loading these scripts better</a>.

-{# TODO - 'performance-nerd' the quotes are rendering weirdly in the staged link #}

 ### Preload and Prefetch